JacekBialek/PriceIndices/README.md

 **data\_selecting**

-The function returns a subset of the user's data set obtained by selection based on keywords and phrases defined by parameters: **include**, **must** and **exclude** (see documentation).
-Providing values of these parameters, please remember that the procedure distinguishes between uppercase and lowercase letters.
+The function returns a subset of the user's data set obtained by selection based on keywords and phrases defined by parameters: **include**, **must** and **exclude** (an additional column **coicop** is optional).
+Providing values of these parameters, please remember that the procedure distinguishes between uppercase and lowercase letters only when **sensitivity** is set to TRUE.

 For instance, please use